Plaintiff Attorney: Steven Hutchinson, Julie Upton

 Amount Claimed: $650,000+

 Plaintiff originally filed suit in tribal court.
-After plaintiff recognized the possible issued with timeliness and lack of subject matter jurisdiction, plaintiff opted to refile in Oregon state court.
+After plaintiff recognized the possible issues with timeliness and lack of subject matter jurisdiction, plaintiff opted to refile in Oregon state court.
 Plaintiff’s counsel, in an attempt to save her claims, then filed a cross-motion to dismiss the tribes’ affirmative defenses of lack of jurisdiction and statute of limitations relying upon the compact between the state of Oregon and the confederated tribes, arguing sovereign immunity is waived up to the limits of the tribes’ liability insurance policy in state court.

 Tell us about your legal challenge.